publiccodenet/blog/_posts/2020-07-01-openzaak-market-consultation-workshops.md

 ![Screenshot of governance game in progress](/assets/governance-workshop-screenshot-miro-board-1-wip.png)

-Due to the COVID-19 pandemic lockdown, we had to design workshops that were engaging, delivered the desired output...and completely remote.
+Due to the COVID-19 pandemic lockdown, we had to design workshops that were engaging, delivered the desired output... and completely remote.
 We took extra care to make sure the workshop agendas were goal specific and could be [shared with and re-used by other codebases and communities](https://github.com/publiccodenet/about/issues/685).

 Above all, we wanted the workshops to be a valuable introduction to what it would be like to be part of the OpenZaak community.
 So not just answering questions, but really exploring and experiencing together how to grow a marketplace around an open source code base.
 This goal required us to reframe our workshop topics to highlight the symbiotic benefits of an open source codebase community.